edgeangel/consent-mode-helper/README.md

 ## How to install the unpacked extension in Chrome
 * Click on "Code" > "Download ZIP" to download the extension from this repository and unzip the consent-mode-helper-main folder
-* Enable Chrome developer mode:
-    * Click on the three dots on the top right corner
-    * "More tools" > "Developer tools"
+* Go to chrome://extensions
-    * In the developer tools window, click the three dots in the top right corner
+* Enable Chrome developer mode in the top right corner
-    * Select Developer mode
-* Go to Chrome Settings using three dots on the top right corner (or go directly to [chrome://extensions](chrome://extensions))
 * Click on "Load unpacked" and select the consent-mode-helper-main folder
-* Click on "Details" and enable "Pin to toolbar"
+* Click on "Details" and enable "Pin to toolbar" and "Allow in Incognito"
+* Note : there might be an error displayed, no worries the extension is working ✌️

 ## Documentation and resources
 * https://support.google.com/analytics/answer/9976101